MarioLisbona/CA-T1A1-workbook/README.md

 ### Explanation - **Routers and Routing**

   Routers are an intermediary device and create a network between the sender and the receiver.
 They will receive data, in the form of packets, from computer A and know which path to send that data so that it reaches its destination at computer B and not at computer C or D. Routers can also link to other routers and this fact allowed for the massive expansion of the internet.
-Creating a network of networks allows for a theoretical infinite amount of connections between devices on the internet.(Mozilla) [^13]
+Creating a network of networks allows for a theoretical infinite amount of connections between devices on the internet.(MDN) [^13]

 ### Explanation - **Domains and DNS**

   With an ever increasing number of web servers on the internet, domains and DNS allowed users to access websites with easy to remember groups of words rather than random numbers separated by full stops.
 This is facilitated by a type of server called a  DNS server.
 This is a server that will translate the human readable domain name that is entered by the user into its associated computer readable IP address and will direct the user to the correct web server.
-Amazon) [^14]
+(Amazon) [^14]

 ## **Q3 - Internet Technologies: TCP, HTTP/HTTPS and Web Browsers**